HomeEvent Info2026 Project CategoriesScience Investigations

 - Will communicate ideas clearly.

-- Will be an original inquiry.
+- Will be an original investigation.

 - Will include evidence of reading on the topic.

-Rules for Oliphant Science Awards Scientific Inquiry:
+Rules for SASTA Oliphant Science Awards Science Investigations:

 Key Dates

-Friday 6 June - Sunday 29 June 2025 - entry submitted online
+Friday 5 June - Sunday 28 June 2026 - entry submitted online

 - Your scientific report should include the following sections: